New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Turning Stone Resort Casino

-Turning Stone Resort Casino, located in Verona, New York, is home to several championship-level golf courses, making it a prominent destination for golf enthusiasts.
-The resort boasts three 18 hole courses: Atunyote, Kaluhyat, and Shenendoah, each designed by renowned architects.
+Turning Stone Resort Casino, located in Verona, New York, has several championship-level golf courses, making it a prominent destination for enthusiasts.
+The resort boasts three 18-hole courses: Atunyote, Kaluhyat, and Shenandoah, each designed by renowned architects.
 The Atunyote Golf Club, a Tom Fazio creation, has garnered attention as a former host of the PGA Tour’s Turning Stone Resort Championship.
-The Kaluhyat Golf Club, designed by Robert Trent Jones Jr., presents a layout that harmonizes with the natural terrain, providing both aesthetic beauty and strategic challenges.
-Shenendoah, another Robert Trent Jones Jr. masterpiece, combines elements of Scottish links-style golf with parkland golf, creating a unique and enjoyable experience.
+The Kaluhyat Golf Club, designed by Robert Trent Jones Jr., presents a layout that harmonizes with the natural terrain, providing aesthetic beauty and strategic challenges.
+Shenandoah, another Robert Trent Jones Jr. masterpiece, combines elements of Scottish links-style golf with parkland golf, creating a unique and enjoyable experience.

 Pound Ridge Golf Club

-Designed by the renowned architect Pete Dye, Pound Ridge stands out as a masterpiece, showcasing Dye’s signature blend of creativity and strategic play.
-The 18 hole course unfolds over a stunning landscape of rolling hills, rugged rock formations, and woodlands, creating a visually captivating and dynamic setting for golfers.
+Designed by the renowned architect Pete Dye, Pound Ridge is a masterpiece that showcases Dye’s signature blend of creativity and strategic play.
+The 18-hole course unfolds over a stunning landscape of rolling hills, rugged rock formations, and woodlands, creating a visually captivating and dynamic setting for golfers.
 The layout incorporates dramatic bunkering, undulating fairways, and elevated tees, ensuring a strategic and thought-provoking round for players of all skill levels.

 Water Sports